AbdoullahBougataya/Flight_controller/README.md

 ## Get started

-To upload this code on your microcontroller, you should first install the [Arduino IDE](https://downloads.arduino.cc/arduino-ide/arduino-ide_2.3.4_Windows_64bit.exe), then change directory to `/API`.
-Then run: `go get github.com/mattn/go-sqlite3` after it finishes installing. run the command `go run main.go`.
-If everything is alright it should show `Server is running on port 8080` after asking you for permition.
-Make a get request to `http://localhost:8080/welcome` to get started.
+To upload this code on your microcontroller, you should first install the [Arduino IDE](https://downloads.arduino.cc/arduino-ide/arduino-ide_2.3.4_Windows_64bit.exe), then open up the file `Flight_controller.ino`, plug your Arduino compatible board to your computer, select the COM port from the list above and select you board name from the list.
+After that, connect the SDA of the BMI160 to the SDA of your board and the SCL (Maybe SCK) to the corresponding SCL on the board
 ## Walkthrough

 > The data scrapping and the database updating is made using [python](https://www.python.org/)